tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 our syntax tree for consumption by our type checker.
 The simplifier will have some drudge work to do, like resolving information about the type synonyms used in our program, and the signatures of each constructor.
-Another super interesting part is remove all of the nesting from pattern matching, making the rest of the compiler much simpler.
+Another super interesting part is removing all of the nesting from pattern matching, making the rest of the compiler much simpler.

 Anyways, I'm getting ahead of myself, but that's a bit of a preview for the next